patfeng/physicsuptonewton/README.md

 ## Usage

-1. **Enter a Statement**: Type a mathematical or physics statement that could be proven before Newton's time (1727)
+1. **Enter a Statement**: Type a mathematical or physics statement that could be proven at Newton's time (1727)

 2. **Examples to try**:
    - "The sum of angles in a triangle equals 180 degrees"